 Our lab often has openings for motivated undergraduate students that want to gain valuable research experience, including both field experience and computer experience (e.g., GIS skills).
 We expect undergraduates to be very committed to their work in the lab.
 If you are interested in gaining research experience relevant to the work in our lab, please send Dr. Fletcher a resume, 2-3 names of references, your current GPA, and a brief statement of why you would like to work in the Fletcher lab.

-We are currently not expecting to recruit new graduate students in Fall 2022/Spring 2023
+We are currently expecting to recruit one new graduate student in Fall 2023 or Fall 2024

 Undergraduate REU available!